marknelsonengineer/empire/DESIGN.md

 - [ ] Do a UMLet drawing of the current Empire codebase
 - [ ] Expand on the UMLet drawing to include the design of the Business Domain / data model.
-- [ ] Set the project icon in CLion

 - Here's a good question:  Can I create every sector at compile time?
 Should I -- How does that reconcile with marshalling?